Pennsylvania Workers Compensation Lawyer

 Top rated Workers’ Compensation Attorney

-In 2023, for the 8th time, I was again selected as a Pennsylvania Super Lawyer in the area of worker’s compensation.
+In 2023, for the 8th time, Smigel, Anderson, and Sacks, LLP has had a lawyer win Pennsylvania Super Lawyer in the area of worker’s compensation.
 Considered among the best lawyers in their profession, Super Lawyers represent the top five percent (5%) of the practicing attorneys in Pennsylvania and are selected by their peers in an extensive nomination and polling (36,000 ballots) process conducted by Law and Politics.
-Similarly, I’ve been voted “Simply the Best” workers compensation attorney in 2023 by Harrisburg Magazine.
+Similarly, we have been voted “Simply the Best” workers compensation attorney in 2023 by Harrisburg Magazine.

 Want to know what your case is worth?